 Investigation Reveals Hell on Earth for Animals at California Dealer Warehouse

-Investigation update and victory: Mitch Behm,owner of Global Captive Breeders, LLC (GCB), and David Delgado, GCB’s former manager, have pleaded guilty to numerous misdemeanor or felony counts of cruelty to animals, respectively, for their roles in the suffering and deaths of more than 16,000 animals.
-Behm has been barred from acquiring and working with animals, and Delgado will reportedly face the same prohibitions.
+Investigation update and victory: Mitch Behm, owner of Global Captive Breeders, LLC (GCB), and David Delgado, GCB’s former manager, have pleaded guilty to numerous misdemeanor or felony counts of cruelty to animals, respectively, for their roles in the suffering and deaths of more than 16,000 animals.
+Behm and Delgado have both been barred from acquiring animals, and Delgado was sentenced to 180 days in the sheriff’s custody.
 Read more here.

 For more than two months in late 2012, a PETA investigator worked undercover at GCB, a company that bred and sold reptiles and rats in Lake Elsinore, California.
 PETA’s investigator documented that some of the company’s workers, including its manager—and generally with the full knowledge of Behm—neglected thousands of animals, many of them to death, and cruelly killed countless more.